claudiomirti/synapse-openai/README.md

 Below you can find what you have to change and then, just run cell by cell.
 This is just an example and shows, how to apply large language models at a distributed scale using Azure Open AI and Azure Synapse Analytics.

+The goal was to have one Notebook that you can easily run and execute in your Synapse Workspace.
+Of course you can also load data directly form ADLS or other databases.
+For more information on loading and preparing Spark dataframes, have a look here: https://spark.apache.org/docs/latest/sql-data-sources.html

 ![image](https://user-images.githubusercontent.com/38947100/229354533-4eb48dae-e6d3-41b6-bcb1-9103a8c2841c.png)